 The Genomes2People Research Team manages a number of NIH-funded clinical trials in translational genomics and health outcomes, particularly in the areas of genetic risk assessment and disclosure, outcomes of direct-to-consumer personalized genetic testing, and the use of whole genome sequencing in clinical medicine.
 Click on each project to learn about its goals and progress as well as easily access relevant scientific publications and media stories.

-The BabySeq Project, funded by NIH, is examining the use of whole exome sequencing to screen newborns for genetic childhood disease risk.
-In addition to studying risks and benefits, BabySeq follows the pediatricians’ incorporation of genetic information into the baby’s medical care.
-The first study of its kind, BabySeq aims to collect the data needed to examine what the risks and benefits of newborn genome sequencing might be as we imagine implementing into into everyday care.
+The second phase of the BabySeq Project, funded again by the NIH, is examining the use of whole genome sequencing to screen a diverse cohort of newborns for genetic childhood disease risk.
+BabySeq follows the pediatricians’ incorporation of genetic information into newborns’ medical care.
+This time focusing on a cohort that is representative of the general population, BabySeq aims to collect the data needed to examine what the risks and benefits of newborn genome sequencing might be as we imagine implementing it into everyday care.

 The Impact of Personal Genomics (PGen) Study, funded by the NIH, was a survey of consumers from two U.S. companies providing direct-to-consumer genetic testing, using independent third-party data collection and analysis to provide data on who was ordering these tests and why, and potential benefits and risks.

 The Risk Evaluation and Education for Alzheimer’s Disease (REVEAL) Study, funded by the NIH, was a series of multi-site randomized controlled clinical trials that provided empirical data to address ethical, social and translational issues in genetic susceptibility testing for common diseases.